ibm-cloud-docs/watsonxdata/ae_cust-with-script.md

     ```
     {: codeblock}

-    To run the application, us teh following command.
+    To run the application, use the following command.

     ```sh
     curl --request POST